sav-che/TL-2/Authors/Le Monnier, (Lemonnier) Louis Guillaume {std. Le Monn.}.md

-> [!cite] BHL link: this entry starts at [page 842](https://www.biodiversitylibrary.org/item/103253#page/868/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 842](https://www.biodiversitylibrary.org/page/33069084) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Le Monnier, \[Lemonnier\] Louis Guillaume (1717-1799), French botanist at Paris, pupil of Bernard de Jussieu, state physician, professor of botany at the Jardin du Roi (1758-1786), sent Michaux to the Near East, Aublet to Guyana, Desfontaines to North Africa and Labillardière to the Lebanon. (*Le Monn.*).
+Le Monnier, \[Lemonnier\] Louis Guillaume (1717-1799), French botanist at Paris, pupil of Bernard de Jussieu, state physician, professor of botany at the Jardin du Roi (1758-1786), sent Michaux to the Near East, Aublet to Guyana, Desfontaines to North Africa and Labillardière to the Lebanon.
+**Abbreviated name**: *Le Monn.*

 #### Herbarium and types